The 4 Stages of the Mustache Growth Cycle

 Mustache Growth Stages

-Stage 1: Stubble (Weeks 1-2)
+Stage 1: Upper Lip Light Stubble (Weeks 1-2)

 Stage 2: Itchy Eyesore (Weeks 3-5)

-In stage 3, your mustache hair should be long enough to start shaping and styling.
-This is the stage where you look in the mirror and say, “actually, this looks pretty nice” and you can begin to experiment with different mustache styles and find a look that works for you.
+By stage 3, your mustache hair should be long enough to start shaping and styling.
+This is the stage where you look in the mirror and say, “actually, this looks pretty nice.”

+You can choose between classics like the Chevron, the Handlebar, or the Horseshoe.
 If you’ve gotten this far, congratulations!
 You now have a fully certified mustache, with all the rights and privileges therein.

 Factors That Affect Mustache Growth Timeline